weDevsOfficial/wp-user-frontend/readme.txt

 Features:

 So here is my plugin that solves your problem.
-This features of this plugin in it’s version 0.2 are follows:
+This features of this plugin are follows:

     * User can create a new post and edit from frontend
     * They can view their page in the custom dashboard